Catalan Civil War: Background

-At the parliament, Joan Dusai, the noted doctor of laws, ruled that the king had violated four of the Usatges de Barcelona, four of the Constitucions de Catalunya, and the Furs de Lleida.
+At the parliament, Joan Dusai, the noted doctor of laws, ruled that the king had violated four of the Usatges de Barcelona, four of the Constitucions de Catalunya, and the Furs (Laws) of Lleida.
 The parliament then demanded that John name Charles as his first-born son and heir.
 This he refused, and the parliament assembled an army under the Count of Modica.
 The army quickly captured Fraga and John capitulated in February.
-He freed Charles on 25 February and, on 21 June, signed the Capitulation of Vilafranca, whereby Charles was recognised as his first-born son, lieutenant in perpetuity, and heir in all his realms.
+He freed Charles on 25 February and, on 21 June 1461, signed the Capitulation of Vilafranca, whereby Charles was recognised as his first-born son, lieutenant in perpetuity, and heir in all his realms.
 The king also surrendered his right to enter the Principality of Catalonia without the permission of the Generalitat.
 He was also forced to surrender royal prerogatives.
 The appointment of royal officials was to be done only on the advice of representative bodies.
 The treaty was a victory for the Catalanists (who stressed Catalan independence and pre-eminence), pactists (who stressed the relationship between monarch and Catalonia as a mutual agreement), and the foralists (who stressed the ancient privileges, the fueros, of Catalonia).

-Charles died of tuberculosis in Barcelona on 23 September, a fact which threatened the treaty of June.
+Charles died of tuberculosis in Barcelona on 23 September 1461, a fact which threatened the treaty of 21 June.
 While Charles had inspired unity, his death sparked the reemergence of factionalism.
 Though the treaty allowed for the young Ferdinand, only nine years old, to succeed John, Ferdinand's mother was conspiring with the Busca against the Biga to have the treaty overturned.